 - Consistently reaching final rounds but not getting offers (something in your interview approach needs fixing)

-- Your field has experienced mass AI displacement with no recovery (check our analysis)
+- Your field has experienced mass AI displacement with no recovery (check the analysis)

 - You're 6+ months in with zero movement despite varied strategies